 Near Abiquiu in Rio Arriba County, New Mexico — The American Mountains (Southwest)

 Other nearby markers.
-At least 7 other markers are within 14 miles of this marker, measured as the crow flies.
-Red Rocks (here, next to this marker); Abiquiú (approx. 3.7 miles away); Coelophysis Quarry (approx. 8.7 miles away); Agueda S. Martinez (1898–2000) (approx. 11.7 miles away); El Rito (approx. 12.8 miles away); a different marker also named El Rito (approx. 12.9 miles away); Welcome to the Church of San Juan Nepomuceno (approx. 13.3 miles away).
+At least 3 other markers are within 12 miles of this marker, measured as the crow flies.
+Georgia O’Keeffe (approx. 8.7 miles away); Red Rocks (approx. 8.7 miles away); Abiquiú (approx. 12 miles away).

 More about this marker.
 The marker is on Ghost Ranch’s Box Canyon hiking trail.
 Park at the Welcome Center to check in and pay admission.

 Also see . . .
 Wikipedia Entry.
 “Ghost Ranch was located close to the equator 200 million years ago, and had a warm, monsoon-like climate with heavy seasonal precipitation.

 “The multitude of specimens deposited so closely together at Ghost Ranch was probably the result of a flash flood, which swept away a large number of Coelophysis and buried them quickly and simultaneously.
 In fact, it seems that such flooding was commonplace during this period of the Earth’s history and, indeed, the Petrified Forest of nearby Arizona is the result of a preserved log jam of tree trunks that were caught in one such flood.
 Whitaker (Submitted on July 9, 2014.)